-St. John's is committed to providing your young person with a professional staff team.
-All staff are required to undertake NVQ Level 3 Care and Education, within 3 months of commencing work at the School and 6th Form.
+St. John's is committed to providing a professional staff team.
+All staff are required to undertake NVQ Level 3 Care and Education, within 3 months of commencing work at the School.

-Our aim as a residential provider is to offer our learners a diverse programme of challenging, integrating and stimulating options which will help them prepare for the future in their own individual manner.
-Each learner has their own particular needs and we work hard to ensure that they receive the independent support that they require.
-This is provided through an on-going waking curriculum generated by an holistic approach.
+Our aim is to provide our learners with a diverse programme of challenging, integrating and stimulating options which will help them prepare for the future in their own individual manner.
+Each learner at the School has their own particular needs and we work hard to ensure that they receive the independent support that they require.
+This is provided through an on-going waking curriculum generated by a whole School, 6th Form approach.

-We provide a comprehensive programme of activities through the week including skiing, canoeing, basketball, badminton and swimming.
+We provide a comprehensive programme of activities through the week including sking, canoeing, basketball, badminton and swimming.
 We have our own pool on site which gets used on a daily basis.
-We have developed our own Youth Centre facility with a qualified youth leader to head up the activities and co-ordinate off site links with the community.
-We openly encourage our learners to create links with the community through attendance at a variety of community clubs and societies.
+We have developed our own Youth Centre facility with a qualified Youth Leader to head up the activities and co-ordinate off site links with the community.
+We as an organisation openly encourage our learners to create links with the community through attendance at a variety of community clubs and societies.
 The Youth Centre itself also plays a big part in encouraging youngsters to participate in more creative projects as well as creating a friendly environment for them to play snooker, watch TV and listen to music.